 |1 QA specialist||314 hours (2 apps + admin panel)|

 |1 PHP developer||300 hours (backend + admin panel)|

 If you’d like to create a similar project for the sharing economy, you can count on us.
 We have experience in scooter sharing and ride sharing.
+We at Mobindustry also helped to launch a power bank sharing service in Australia and is currently working on a similar project for our client from Khazahstan.
 Don’t hesitate to contact our team for a consultation.

 If you’re interested in launching your own power bank sharing startup, visit our webinar.
 You’ll learn how to choose reliable suppliers, create a business plan and build a mobile application for your future business.